sallycylau/ophionotus_ddRADcapture/README.md

-## Evolutionary divergence and innovations driven by a historical warm interglacial: genomic insights from Antarctic brittle stars
+## Genomic insights of evolutionary divergence and innovations driven in Antarctic brittle stars

 > Publication info TBA

-This repository contains scripts for the analyses of ddRAD data of Ophionotus victoriae and O. hexactis sequenced with a target capture method.
+This repository contains scripts for the analyses of ddRAD loci of Ophionotus victoriae and O. hexactis sequenced with a target capture method.

 #### Project outline